 - Drivers license number (or another form of ID)

 You also need to provide bank account information, including routing and account number, so that your investment account can be funded.

 If you have all of this stuff ready to go, you'll be able to get going much sooner.
 Some brokers make test deposits, so be aware of that.
 Additionally, it might take a few business days to move the money from your bank account to your investing account, so you might not have immediate access to the money to start investing.

 Most brokers allow you to set up a regular transfer and create an investment plan.
 Take advantage of this automation so that you don't have to remember to invest each month.

 Finally, it might help to use some sort of tool to keep track of your holdings in one place.
-I use Personal Capital to get an overview of all my accounts.
+I use Empower (formerly Personal Capital) to get an overview of all my accounts.
 However, Ellevest can also help you stay on top of things.
 Some banks are starting to pull in outside information and even Betterment will allow you to connect outside accounts.